 This type of detection provides flexibility for the design of an angular encoder.
 The sensor only requires the magnetic vector to lie essentially within the sensor plane with a field amplitude of at least 30mT.
-Note that the MA302 can work with fields smaller than 30mT, but the linearity and resolution performance may deviate from the specifications.
-The most straightforward mounting method is to place the MA302 sensor on the rotation axis of a permanent magnet (i.e.: a diametrically magnetized cylinder) (see Figure 4).
-A typical magnet is a Neodymium alloy (N35) cylinder with dimensions Ø5x3mm inserted into an aluminum shaft with an air gap between the magnet and the sensor (surface of package) of 1.5mm.
+Note that the MA702 can work with fields smaller than 30mT, but the linearity and resolution performance may deviate from the specifications.
+The most straightforward mounting method is to place the MA702 sensor on the rotation axis of a permanent magnet (i.e. a diametrically magnetized cylinder) (see Figure 4).
+The recommended magnet is a Neodymium alloy (N35) cylinder with dimensions Ø5x3mm inserted into an aluminum shaft with a 1.5mm air gap between the magnet and the sensor (surface of package).
 For good linearity, the sensor is positioned with a precision of 0.5mm.